 Mount Everest is located in the Eastern part of Nepal and serves as a border between Nepal and Tibet.
-Located at almost 29,000 ft above the sea level, the temperature can fall as low as -14 degrees.
-Nepal has three distinct climatic zones, and it’s hardly a surprise that the Everest base camp lies in the coldest of all the zones.
+It is almost 29,000 ft above sea level; as a result, the temperature can fall as low as -14 degrees.
+For this reason, Nepal has three distinct climatic zones, and it’s hardly surprising that the Everest base camp lies in the coldest of all the zones.

-The Everest trek officially begins after arrival at Lukla from Kathmandu which takes around 35 minutes.
-The flight itself is nothing less of an adventure, proving panoramic thrill with magnificent aerial views on the eastern side of Kathmandu.
-You will be landing on the airstrip in Lukla which is a single runaway, firmly settled on the top of a steep hill.
-You will be surrounded by high peaks and breathing fresh air.
-Afterwards, you will be walking along the mountainside, crossing few suspension bridges over fast flowing white rivers which get scarier as you walk further.
+The Mount Everest Base Camp Trek officially begins after arrival at Lukla from Kathmandu, which takes around 35 minutes.
+However, the flight itself is nothing less of an adventure, providing a panoramic thrill with magnificent aerial views of the eastern side of Kathmandu.
+Finally, you will land on the airstrip in Lukla, a single runaway firmly settled on a steep hill.
+High peaks and breathing fresh air will surround you.
+Afterward, you will walk along the mountainside, crossing a few suspension bridges over fast-flowing white rivers, which get scarier as you walk further.
 The sacred mountain Khumbila is perched at the end of the valley.
-You can take a break at Ghat village which provides an excellent view of Kusum Kangraru which stands at 6,367 m.
-The trail gradually descends towards Phakding village afterwards.
+Then you can take a break at Ghat village, which provides an excellent view of Kusum Kangraru, which stands at 6,367 m.
+The trail gradually descends towards Phakding village afterward.

 Day 2: Trek for 6 hours to reach Namche Bazar